 The menus are analysed using a computer program to ensure they meet the Governmental Nutritional Standards as well the Food Based Standards.
 Recipes will be provided for all dishes as well as any theme day ideas.

-Where there are no pension issues Ashlyns will employ all catering staff.
-Where a LGPS is in place then the school will employ the catering staff and Ashlyns will line manage them.
+On the condition that there are no LGPS provisions in place, Ashlyns will employ all catering staff.
+Where a LGPS is in place via TUPE, the school will employ the catering staff and Ashlyns will line manage them.